-Former Two-Term U.S. Poet Laureate & Pulitzer Prize Winner
+Former Two-Term U.S. Poet Laureate and Pulitzer Prize Winner

-Former two-term United States Poet Laureate and Pulitzer Prize winner in Poetry, Ted Kooser is currently an English Professor at the University of Nebraska-Lincoln.
+Former two-term United States Poet Laureate and Pulitzer Prize winner in poetry, Ted Kooser is currently an English Professor at the University of Nebraska-Lincoln.
 Kooser provides a look at poets as public personalities, a critical understanding of Sandburg’s work, and the current climate of poetry in the United States.

 Robin O. Metz